 - On maturity, the individual will be paid a lump sum amount which includes the regular investments as well as the interest earned.

 Below are the Recurring Deposit (RD) Interest Rates offered by major small finance banks for various durations :

 RD Interest Rates for Tenure up to 2 years

 RD Interest Rates for Tenure from 2 years up to 10 years

-- For a tenure less than 2 years, Utkarsh Small Finance Bank offers highest interest rate up to 8%.
-North East Small Finance Bank also offers comparatively higher interest rate (7.50%).
+- For a tenure of less than 2 years, Utkarsh Small Finance Bank offers highest interest rate up to 8%.
+North East Small Finance Bank also offers a comparatively higher interest rate (7.50%).

-- While, for a tenure from 2 years up to 10 years, Suryoday Small Finance Bank offer highest interest rate of 7.50% for the Tenure of 60 months (5 year).
+- While, for tenure from 2 years up to 10 years, Utkarsh Small Finance Bank offer highest interest rate of 7.25% for the Tenure of 60 months (5 year).